 Registering a birth in the United Arab Emirates

 When your child is born in the United Arab Emirates (UAE), you must register the birth there.
 After local registration you could register the birth certificate in the Netherlands as well.
-You can acknowledge parentage of the child in the United Arab Emirates or in the Netherlands.
+You can acknowledge parentage of the child in the Netherlands.

 If your child is born outside the Netherlands, the birth must be registered with the local authorities in that country.
 Such authorities include the local registrar of births, deaths, and marriages, and the municipality in which you live.
 When the birth of your child is registered, a birth certificate will be drawn up.
 In some countries you can register the birth at the Dutch embassy instead.